-Breakfast and Lunches are served as part of the total educational program at Barberton City Schools.
+Breakfast and lunches are served as part of the total educational program at Barberton City Schools.
 There is financial help available for all students' families who cannot afford the price of the meal.
-This includes a hot regular lunch, pizza lunch or sub lunch.
-Snack Shack or alacarte are not included with free/reduced lunch program.
 Paper applications can be obtained from your school office or by going to the Barberton City School district homepage.
+Qualifying families should return the completed applications to the school office as soon as possible.
+A NEW APPLICATION MUST BE FILLED OUT EACH SCHOOL YEAR, before September 25, 2021.
 Families can apply online by going to: payschoolscentral.com, click on register, select I am a parent and follow the prompts.
 You must have your child(ren's) student ID number to take advantage of this option.
-A NEW APPLICATION MUST BE COMPLETED EACH SCHOOL YEAR BEFORE SEPTEMBER 25, 2020.
 Children who were free or reduced last year, will need to login to payschoolscentral.com and update their information.
 Students will automatically change to paid lunch status if application is not updated before September 25, 2020.